KuraFire/Inclusive/scope.md

     * Grouping by feature-set or subject matter: multiple objects with (linear) skill levels in each, user gains experience across all groups (objects)
     * Skill levels are represented as a numerical index, customizable (default: 1–5)
     * Default skill group can be averaged aggregate of all sub-groups (if created)

+* Events:
+    * When a user gains a level, on a per-group granularity
+    * When a user drops a level (usage decay)

+* Polls / surveys:
+    * Ability to ask the user for their approval / disapproval of UI changes upon gaining or losing a level
+    * Helps us to determine if our algorithms are tuned properly (“is the user really ready for this change or are we too eager?”)
+    * Helps the developer fine-tune their groups and skill level designations

 * Developer polls `Inclusive.user.skills.level` (for example), or `Inclusive.user.skills.someGroup.level` to determine when to show UI elements and features